 (g) where the other requirements for making a Discretionary Grant under these rules have not been satisfied, including in particular as regards the Applicant suffering loss and hardship (rule 7(2)) and where other remedies may be available (rule 8).

-(3) Discretionary Grants may be made:

-on an interim basis;
+(3) For the avoidance of doubt, Discretionary Grants may be made on an interim basis.

-subject to payment being received from an insurer pursuant to a Compensation Insurance Contract.
+.

 (4) CILEx Regulation shall publish guidance as to the criteria to be applied in deciding whether to make a Discretionary Grant.
 Such guidance may include: